formsend/nano/README.md

 ## POST: Checkout Pages (More Secure)

-The same as before, and more advanced params can be passed in the body.
+The same as before, and more advanced params can be passed in the body of a POST request.

 ```
 https://nano.to/[NANO_ADDRESS_OR_USERNAME]